siunam321/CTF-Writeups/TryHackMe/VulnNet-Endgame/README.md

 [01:15:43] [INFO] table 'blog.users' dumped to CSV file '/root/.local/share/sqlmap/output/api.vulnnet.thm/dump/blog/users.csv'
 ```

-That's a LOT of users and the password!
+That's a LOT of users and passwords!

 Hmm...
 Let's take the `password` column's data as the **password wordlist** for the user `chris_w`?
 We can clean that up via `cut`.